Speedinvest Blog

 Chances are you’ve seen and read plenty of tech interviews over the years.
 The quotes sound so crisp, concise, and well thought out.
 You might be wondering how you can do the same thing and distill your entire startup down to an easily digestible sound bite without boring or confusing your audience.
 For answers to these questions and more, we reached out to our old friend, Patricia Allen.

-Patricia is the Editorial Director at EU-Startups, a digital magazine focused on covering the startup scene of Europe.
-She specifically covers impact-driven innovation.
-Her mission is to uncover those startups and trailblazers who are shaping the future of society and give founders a chance to shine.
+Patricia is the former Editorial Director at EU-Startups, a digital magazine focused on covering the startup scene of Europe.

 Patricia shares her tips on what you should do once you lock in the interview, how you can prepare, and what you need to do to let your personality stand out and continually improve your communication skills when speaking with journalists.